cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_18.rst

 | Usage: She already has a couple of good wins under her belt.
 | Definition: (of food or drink) consumed.
 | Usage: Gus already had a large brandy under his belt. [xx下肚]
+|
+| hacky
+| Definition: (of a piece of computer code) providing a clumsy or inelegant solution to a particular problem.
+| Usage: I realize this is a hacky workaround but I don't have time to investigate a more solid fix.